calsora/power-platform-github-copilot-kit/README.md

-# Power Platform GitHub Copilot Repo
+# Power Platform GitHub Copilot Starter Kit

-I found it wasn't that clear where to start with agents, skills and instructions and to structure a generic repo.
-Therefore, I've built a lightweight repo to help people getting started using Github Copilot with the Power Platform.
+This is a lightweight repo to help people getting started using Github Copilot with the Power Platform.

 A collection of agents and instructions that can help you with day-to-day tasks working with the Power Platform.